-3. When discussing dosage calculation for pediatric patients with a clinical pharmacist, the nurse notes that which type of dosage calculation is used most commonly in pediatric calculations?
+- 3. When discussing dosage calculation for pediatric patients with a clinical pharmacist, the nurse notes that which type of dosage calculation is used most commonly in pediatric calculations?

-- A. West nomogram
+- a.
+West nomogram

-- B. Clark rule
+- b.
+Clark rule

-- C. Height-to-weight ratio
+- c.
+Height-to-weight ratio

-- D. Mg/kg formula
+- d.
+Mg/kg formula

-The mg/kg formula is the most common method of calculating doses for pediatric patients.
+The mg/kg formula, based on body weight, is the most common method of calculating doses for pediatric patients.
 The other options are available methods but are not the most commonly used.
 Height-to-weight ratio is not used.